cs1302uga/cs1302-c4-alpha/README.rst

 **A newly constructed game is in this phase.**

-When a ``ConnectFour`` object is created, the constructor should check for any exceptional cases, then initialize the object's instance variables to the the values described below:
+When a ``ConnectFour`` object is created, the constructor should check for any exceptional cases, then initialize the object's instance variables to the values described below:

 :``rows``:            the supplied value of the ``rows`` constructor parameter :``cols``:            the supplied value of the ``cols`` constructor parameter